sourav-shaju/bitespeed-identify/README.md

 ## Hosted API Endpoint

-You can access the API at: https://bitespeed-identify-a89g.onrender.com/identify
+You can access the POST API at: https://bitespeed-identify-a89g.onrender.com/identify